levensworth/MicroNeat/README.md

-# NeuLabPy
+# MicroNeat
-NeuLab for Python
+A Minimalistic implementation of the NEAT algorithm for educational purposes.